nlykkei/OraclizeSolidityWebService/README.md

 # OraclizeSolidityWebService
-> Webservice for delegating Solidity operations.
+> Webservice for delegating Solidity operations using Oraclize.